ARBUCHELI/EXERCISE-USING-INTEL-DEVCLOUD/README.md

 !cat stdout.log
 !cat stderr.log</code></pre>

-# Adaptation as a Repository: Andrés R. Bücheli.
+# Solution of the exercise and adaptation as a Repository: Andrés R. Bücheli.